 We are big on bags here at Sew4Home, which means we’re always on the lookout for cool bag accessories; such as closures, handles, hardware, and more.
 One look we love is the addition of leather and faux leather handles (both pre-drilled and un-drilled), as well as medallions and patches.
 But, it can be a challenge to find the right tool to make securing these add-ons easy for all levels of sewers.
-Thanks to our friends at Dritz®, we have our go-to solution: The Speedy Stitcher® from Dritz Home, a sewing awl kit that makes attaching these kind of cool items, as well as many other tasks, fast and easy.
+One of our go-to solutions is the The Speedy Stitcher® from Dritz Home, a sewing awl kit that makes attaching these kind of cool items, as well as many other tasks, fast and easy.

 Our step-by-step tutorial below shows how The Speedy Stitcher can quickly attach one item to another as well as create an interesting line of hand-stitching as a decorative accent.
 You can find this tool at a wide variety of in-store and online retailers who carry the Dritz and Dritz Home brands.
-Our links take you to the kit at Amazon as well as to the replacement/alternate needles and additional waxed thread.
+Our links take you to the kit at Joann Fabrics.

 The Speedy Stitcher kit from Dritz Home includes the awl, one straight needle, one curved needle, and a spool of waxed polyester thread.